VladAMagic/TS_UI_API/README.md

 (Kept sensitive information here for the purpose of this current interview. otherwise it would be represented as {{ secrets.DEFAULT_PASSWORD }} )

-5. Execute API tests using cmd:
+6. Execute API tests using cmd:
 ```bash
 npm run API:test
 ```

-6. Execute UI tests using cmd:
+7. Execute UI tests using cmd:
 ```bash
 npm run UI:test
 ```

-7. Locate test results in API-test-results and/or in UI-test-results folder respectivly.
+8. Locate test results in API-test-results and/or in UI-test-results folder respectivly, the /html files.

 ## Project Structure
 - `API/` - API tests using Jest and Axios